 Among the most memorable times I had at UIC Computer Center are:

 This is the part of life at the Computer Center I miss the most.
 Whether it’s towards Ate Jovy, Comp Sci teacher Liza Ruth Faune, or with the laboratory folks Albert Burgos, and Jerry Tuston, we could never get enough of Brendon’s antics.
-Notable ones I can remember: a) You killed my teacher!, a common story plot of a kung fu film where protege plots revenge on gangsters over the death of his teacher. b) Brendon’s father asking the family to close their eyes while saying graces before meals: Lord, please open our eyes.
+Notable ones I can remember: a) You killed my teacher!
+A standard story plot of a kung fu film where the protege plots revenge on gangsters over the death of his teacher. b) Brendon’s father asking the family to close their eyes while saying graces before meals: Lord, please open our eyes.

 Travels disguised as recollections.